Boehm system (clarinet): Development

-How the instrument was changed
+Changes

 The ring keys Boehm created for his flute gave other instrument inventors the means to devise logical fingering systems that allowed for more physical agility.
 Ring keys and needle springs were the two major features adapted for Klosé and Buffet's new design.
 However, they did not incorporate Boehm's concept of full venting.
 Ring keys virtually eliminated the problems of cross-fingerings.
 These rings surround the tone holes so that when a finger covers the tone hole it also pushes a metal ring down to a level flush with the top of the hole.
 The ring, in turn, is connected to a long axle (borrowed directly from Boehm's flute), which then causes another hole located elsewhere on the instrument to be covered by a padded key.
 As an original invention for the clarinette à anneaux mobiles, Buffet utilized needle springs in order to control the opening and closing of keys mounted on axles.
 Needle springs are mounted on posts screwed directly into the wooden body of the clarinet and are used for all keys other than those with extremely short pivoting axles, which continue to make use of simple leaf springs attached longitudinally to the underside of each separate key.
 This is the method of operation of the keys on pre-Boehm woodwind instruments.